 If I have a student in a magnet program will his/her sibling be accepted into the same program?

 The CMS sibling guarantee only applies during the lottery.
 Students are not guaranteed sibling entry from the wait pool.
-CMS guarantees that siblings will be accepted into the same magnet program as other siblings in that family if the following criteria are met:
+CMS guarantees that siblings will be accepted into the same magnet school as older siblings in that family if the following criteria are met:

 Siblings must meet any eligibility criteria before submitting an application for a magnet program.

 Siblings must identify the same magnet program as their first choice on their Student Assignment lottery application.
 For families new to CMS, the sibling guarantee operates for all siblings in a family after one sibling is assigned to a magnet program.
 For current CMS families, the guarantee operates for the younger sibling (or twin) of a current CMS student assigned to a magnet program.
 The first admitted sibling must remain enrolled in the school for the entire year in order for the sibling guarantee to remain in effect for the other sibling(s).